 FAQ About How to Teach Shapes to Preschoolers

-The following are the most frequently asked questions about how to teach shapes to preschoolers and toddlers.
+The following are the most frequently asked questions about how to teach shapes to preschoolers and toddlers, including which preschool shapes are appropriate for learning. there are a lot of shape activities for kids that include free printables, like these lesson plans, making teaching shapes super easy!

 You can find this and more in my Toddler & Preschool Assessment & Portfolio Pack.

 Teaching shapes to your preschooler is more than just teaching them to name them.
-Learning shapes helps children identify and organize visual information.
+Learning shapes helps children identify and organize visual information, learn spatial awareness and visual discrimination.
 Learning shapes also helps children understand other signs and symbols, such as street signs or icons on a computer app.

 Hands-on Preschool Shape Activities